cdktf/cdktf-provider-azurerm/docs/windowsWebApp.csharp.md

 - *Type:* string

+The name which should be used for this `ip_restriction`.

-Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/azurerm/r/windows_web_app#name WindowsWebApp#name}.
+Docs at Terraform Registry: {@link https://www.terraform.io/docs/providers/azurerm/r/windows_web_app#name WindowsWebApp#name}

 ---